 “It may not sound romantic, but when your life is full of distractions and a ‘to do’ list as long as your arm, making time for sex can be the last thing on your mind.
 Scheduling intimacy forces you to focus on the two of you and to prioritise your relationship.”

-Our survey exposed reality TV and crime as the biggest passion killers.
-1 in 5 (22%) say these are the unsexiest genres, which is bad news for Love Island fans.
+Our survey exposed reality TV and crime as the biggest passion killers, as 1 in 5 say these genres are least likely to encourage sex.

 Our data shows that laughter is the best way to the bedroom.
-90% agree comedy shows are least likely to kill the mood, which is good news for fans of Friends and Impractical Jokers.
+90% agree comedy shows are least likely to kill the mood.

 Harvard University says our brains react the same way to sex as they do to successful social interactions.
 But are we more satisfied by Facebook likes than sex?
 According to our study, 10% put our phones and social media in front of sex.